Birdwatching at Haibung

 By hiking and birding through the Shivapuri national park, or by drive on four wheels or even by mountain biking.
 The duration to get there 3-5/6 hours

 Birds to see and explore

 The birds that are usually seen includes- Spiny Babbler, Black Eagle, Himalayan Bulbul, Fire-tailed Sunbird, Fire-breasted and Yellow-bellied Flowerpecker, Long-tailed Minivet, Yellow-breasted Green Finch, Golden Bush Robin, Yellow-billed Blue Magpie, Streak-breasted Scimitar Babbler, Black-chinned Babbler, Himalayan Black-lored and Green-backed Tit, Grey-headed Warbler, Whistler’s Warbler, Blue Whistling Thrush and many.

 The birding time can vary in different season.
 In winter, it’s usually much later in compared to summer season, as the day breaks early.
 Morning till 11-12am are the best time to watch and explore the birds, mainly in summer and spring, though there will be always some birds to see for the whole day.

 Day01: Kathmandu to Sundarijal and to Prakriti Resort at Haibung

 Day03: Birding in the morning and travel back to Kathmandu

 - A pair of Binocular- Most important

-- Also bring if you have Field guide book of “Birds of Nepal” with notebook and pen if you wish to note down the sighting, though the list of the birds seen or recorded will be also provided later.
+- A field guide book- “Birds of Nepal” with notebook & pen if you wish to note down, though the list of the birds seen or recorded will be also provided later.